Η κοινοπραξία ACTIN

 Advisory board member

-She is currently in charge (Strasbourg Local Education Authority) of supporting the implementation of a pilot project in the context of the Franco-German Lycée of Strasbourg curriculum.
-She has also set up a training program for teachers wishing to join the French-German bilingual education system in the Strasbourg area.
-She is in charge of some of the training, as well as the follow-up sessions.
+Valérie Fialais is in charge (Strasbourg Local Education Authority) of supporting the implementation of a pilot project in the context of the Franco-German Lycée of Strasbourg curriculum.
+She has set up a training program for teachers wishing to join the French-German bilingual education system in the Strasbourg area and is also a member of the research laboratory Linguistics, Language, Speech (LiLPa), currently collaborating in a research project with a bilingual school (English-French immersion) in Nancy.
+Her interest in the didactics of bi/plurilingualism is the common thread running through her academic and professional career.

 Halina Grzymała-Moszczyńska